nagarwal52/CounterfactualBounds/README.md

 1. To extract the information from the input entities, run causalgraph.py
 2. To build the causal graph with response function variables, run responsefunctions.py
 3.

+### Requirements

+Install GUROBI.
+Refer to this page for installation steps: